h4ck3rm1k3/db-docs/index.md

 )
 ```

-Then, configure the database credentials using the adapter's own
+Configure the database credentials using the adapter's own
-`ConnectionURL{}` struct.
+[db.ConnectionURL][26] struct.
 In this case we'll be using the
-`sqlite.ConnectionURL`, its definition looks like this:
+`sqlite.ConnectionURL`:

 ```go
 type ConnectionURL struct {